prestech/simple_compiler/README.md

-# Simple_compiler
+# GUI_Compiler
-This is a simulated compiler for compiling and running a set of "GUI" instruction.
+This is a project on creating a programming language and its own compiler.
+In this case thE compiler compiles and runs an instruction set (the programming language) for creating a Graphic User Interface; GUI.
 I will call this language "J-GUI" i.e the set of instuctions targeted by this compiler.
+The 'J' in J-GUI stands for "Java" since this language and its compiler are written in Java.

 ## J-GUI Syntax via BNF
 J-GUI, like any other language, has specific Syntax and Tokens.
 This syntax is described using BNF as follows